-Information obtained by government agencies through the exercise of statutory investigative powers may generally not be shared with other government agencies, except where the common law public interest exception applies.
+Information obtained by government agencies through the exercise of statutory investigative powers may generally not be shared with other government agencies, except where the common law public interest exception or a specific statutory provision applies.

 Civil forums

 In what forums can civil charges be brought?
 In what forums can criminal charges be brought?